Haokun Zhu

 We propose Compositional Neural Painter, a novel stroke-based rendering framework which dynamically predicts the next painting region based on the current canvas, instead of dividing the image plane uniformly into painting regions.
 Extensive experiments show our model outperforms the existing models in stroke-based neural painting.

-PontTuset Phasic Content Fusing Diffusion Model with Directional Distribution Consistency for Few-Shot Model Adaption
+Phasic Content Phasic Content Fusing Diffusion Model with Directional Distribution Consistency for Few-Shot Model Adaption

-Teng Hu, Jiangning Zhang, Liang Liu, Ran Yi, Siqi Kou, Haokun Zhu, Xu Chen, Yabiao Wang, Chengjie Wang Lizhuang Ma
+Teng Hu, Jiangning Zhang, Liang Liu, Ran Yi, Siqi Kou, Haokun Zhu, Xu Chen, Yabiao Wang, Chengjie Wang, Lizhuang Ma

 Accepted by ICCV 2023